a23956491z/database_system_term_project/report/report.md

 We select the password field by username in table and check the password is equal to the password user submited.

 In these page, we only show the login is success or not without provide the detail error message.

+Note: This exmaple still use unhashed password in database.
 ```php
 class Login{